JosephLai241/URS/.github/CONTRIBUTING.md

 git checkout newfeature
 ```

-For more information on the GitHub fork and pull-request processes, [please see this helpful guide][3].
+For more information on the GitHub fork and pull-request processes, [please see this helpful guide][Pull Request Guide].

 ### Finding an Issue

-The list of outstanding feature requests and bugs can be found on our on our [GitHub issue tracker][4].
+The list of outstanding feature requests and bugs can be found on our on our [GitHub issue tracker][Issues].
 Pick an issue that you think you can accomplish and add a comment that you are attempting to do it.

 Bug Reports can be submitted in the `Issues` tab.